 Video calls were already an important part of many businesses’ day to day operations, and all the more so with the coronavirus pandemic causing many more employees to work from home than usual.

-Video call platforms such as Google Hangouts, Microsoft Teams and Zoom have enabled us to stay in touch with colleagues and friends throughout the lockdown present in many countries, albeit without that human touch present in face-to-face meetings.
+Video call platforms such as Google Meet, Microsoft Teams and Zoom have enabled us to stay in touch with colleagues and friends throughout the lockdown present in many countries, albeit without that human touch present in face-to-face meetings.

 1. LEGO® tower building team-building activities

 This is a twist on the classic tower building challenge – building the tallest tower from marshmallows and spaghetti, or paper and cardboard.

 Using LEGO bricks to build the tallest tower is all well and good if you have a large tub of LEGO, but if your team members don’t, try these challenges to even the playing field: